mixer/developer-docs/pages/01.guides/03.core/01.Introduction/doc.md

 | GET /resources/{id}/data    | Gets some nested information about a 'resource'.               | GET /users/314/avatar          |
 | DELETE /resources/{id}      | Delete a resource from the server.                             | DELETE /channels/314/streamKey |

-To try out using our REST API try our [tutorial](/guides/core/basictutorial).
+To get started with our REST API try out our [tutorial](/guides/core/basictutorial).

+## Rest Reference

+You can find complete listings of Mixer's endpoints and resources [here](/rest/index.html?target=_blank)

 ## Live Updates via Constellation